Truth-telling. It’s hard to say for Quakers today if it matters the way it once did.

 On a rainy day in November, I went for a walk down these ancient streets.
 The rain revealed shallow gutters in the street, and downspouts that I’d never noticed on sunnier days.

+It's essentially a multi-day road trip with stops scheduled intermittently so we can keep our brains on overdrive and stretch our legs.
+The point of Sankofa is to reconsider how we talk and process race.
+It's a conversation that is ongoing, and the trip helps it get started.
 Each year looks different depending on the group of students who participate.
 Last year we stopped on a plantation, at the location of the Mike Brown Shooting, and at an old Underground Railroad house.
 Historically the trip has been focused on white-on-black racism, as that narrative is hardly taught and greatly misunderstood.
 But the trip last year boasted other minorities as well.
 Students of non-black ethnic backgrounds, of alternative sexual orientation, of non-evangelical religions, and of the mental health community all started raising their voices by the second day saying, "What about my pain?"
+On Sankofa I learned that when we become afraid of scarcity, things get ugly.

-Japanese immigrants are living in global diaspora – from the Andes to Los Angeles, from Sao Paulo to Seoul, Nikkei nomads (referring to people of Japanese origin) have settled into a vast constellation of countries in the 150 or so years since Japanese isolationism was officially quashed.
+Japanese immigrants are living in global diaspora – from the Andes to Los Angeles, from Sao Paulo to Seoul, Nikkei nomads (referring to people of Japanese origin) have settled into a vast constellation of countries in the 150 or so years since Japanese isolationismwas officially quashed.

 One of the many beautiful countries into which Japanese expatriates have assimilated – while boasting a great diversity of thought and unique culinary delicacies – is also internationally known for its barbaric penal systems and the sky-high rates at which it imprisons more people than any other society in history...